Combine spectacular Machu Picchu with mythical Lake Titicaca

 Fly over the Andes to Cusco, the ancient capital of the Incan Empire.
 When you land in Cusco you will be met at the airport by a local representative who will transport you to the Sacred Valley of the Incas, a long fertile river valley surrounded by snow capped peaks that lies between Cusco and Machu Picchu.

-You’ll have the chance to visit remarkable Incan sites and small towns at Pisac, and stop for a lunch at a great small restaurant founded by a renowned local chef.
+You will stop at the Chincheros archaeological site to visit the ruins, and will have a short weaving demonstration at a local cooperative known for their high-quality textiles.
+Peru is known for its intricate traditional weavings, many of which use symbols to tell stories or depictions of daily life.
+Afterward you will have lunch at a great small restaurant founded by a renowned local chef.
 Your private guide will be there to help you make the most of the entire experience.

 Hotel Sol y Luna (B,L)